YaoYinYing/REvoDesign/README.md

    To install the main program from PyMOL commandline prompt, which is upgradable from internet access, you have two sources:

    a.
-If you prefer to install from the remote repository, use this command:
+If you prefer to install from the remote repository, use this command `install_REvoDesign_via_pip`:

    ```python
    # From remote repo
    install_REvoDesign_via_pip
    ```

+   This command will call the exact Python interpreter that used by current PyMOL instance and install REvoDesign as a package.

    b.
 If you have no access to the remote url because of the policy from network provider, you may install it from a cloned local repository or unzipped source code by running the following command:

    ```python